Hands-On Acoustic Guitar Making

 ADVANCED DESIGN FEATURES

-Duration: 5 daysClass format: lecture & demonstration seminar
+Duration: 5 daysClass format: Lecture & demonstration.

 Enrollment is limited to six students.
 Class runs from 9am to 6pm or later, Monday through Friday.
 This class assumes previous guitar making experience.
 Please email with any questions, or call to speak with us personally.